Culture is

 Art manager and curator from Ukraine, Vitalyi Matukhno is from the small industrial city of Lysychansk.
 He is the initiator of the "Gareleya Neotodryosh" platform, creating opportunities for young artists from the Donbas region to realise themselves.
 When Russia launched a full-scale invasion in Ukraine on 24 February 2022, his life, as many others, completely changed.

-Probably the most important thing now is that I am alive and can continue my work
+Probably the most important thing now is that I am alive and can continue my work.

 "Initially, when I received the Seed Award, I had plans to develop my personal projects.
 But with the beginning of a full-scale war in Ukraine, I was forced to leave my home.
 If not for the grant received from the Seed Awards, I would not have been able to continue working today.
 In fact, it saved my life, in a way."